Breathe for Ella – South Bank, London

-Projected on the side of the Rambert Building, positioned next to the busy Waterloo Bridge, will be animated images of Ella’s mother – the extraordinary clean air campaigner Rosamund Adoo-Kissi-Debrah CBE – ‘fighting for breath’.
-The projection will be lit from dusk (circa 6pm) till dawn (circa 7am) for three nights from the 15th Feb.
+Illuminating the side of the Rambert Building, aptly positioned next to the busy Waterloo Bridge, were animated images of Ella’s mother – the extraordinary clean air campaigner Rosamund Adoo-Kissi-Debrah CBE – ‘fighting for breath’.

-Join Invisible Dust, Rosamund Adoo-Kissi Debrah and the Ella Roberta Family Foundation along with Dryden Goodwin and a range of special guests, for the dramatic night projection, music and speeches in honour of Ella’s legacy.
-It will be a chance for people across London and the UK to come together to #BreatheForElla, show our support for #EllasLaw and call for a clear air future for all.
+Many hundreds of people joined Invisible Dust, Rosamund Adoo-Kissi Debrah CBE and the Ella Roberta Family Foundation along with Dryden Goodwin and a range of special guests for the dramatic night projection, music and speeches in honour of Ella’s legacy.
+It was a packed, powerful and emotional night – with campaigners, scientists, policy leaders and concerned community members from across London and the UK coming together to #BreatheForElla, show their support for #EllasLaw and call for a clear air future for all.

-Breathe for Ella: A new iteration of Dryden Goodwin’s Breathe:2022
+Breathe for Ella: A new iteration of Dryden Goodwin’s ‘Breathe’ series

-Last year, acclaimed artist Goodwin spent time with Rosamund and other local clean air campaigners for air pollution focused campaign Breathe:2022, recording and drawing them as they move through a laboured breath.
-The end result – 1,300 new drawings – took over Lewisham in the form of large-scale zoetropic posters and as a final animated projection on the Old Town Hall in Catford, opened by the Mayor of London Sadiq Kahn.
+Last year, acclaimed artist Goodwin spent time with Rosamund and other local clean air campaigners for air pollution focused campaign Breathe:2022, also produced by Invisible Dust, recording and drawing them as they move through a laboured breath.
+The end result – an extraordinary 1,300 new drawings – took over Lewisham in the form of large-scale zoetropic posters and as a final animated projection on the Old Town Hall in Catford, opened by the Mayor of London Sadiq Kahn.
 The work was a climate emergency commission for We are Lewisham, London Borough of Culture 2022.